Visiting Black Canyon of the Gunnison National Park? Don’t miss these things.

 5. Hike an Established Trail

-Pro Tip: The South Rim has easier hikes and the North Rim has longer and more strenuous hikes.
+Local Tip: The South Rim has easier hikes and the North Rim has longer and more strenuous hikes.

 6. Enjoy the Sunset from Sunset View

-It’s easy to figure out where to watch the sunset from with a name like this.
+It’s easy to figure out where to watch the sunset from with a name like Sunset View.
 We came out here both nights we were in the park to enjoy the sun going down.
 It’s probably the best spot for photos!
 Trust me, we went to every single overlook in the park.

 7. Photograph the Juniper Trees

-8. Kayak The River
+8. Kayak the River

 This is not a run for beginners!
 There are plenty of runs outside of the park if you’re new, but the runs are class III & IV within the park with some impassable portions and dangerous portages.